gerrychandra/educational_data_mining/docs/model_dev.md

 Next, we train the model using three different classifiers:

 * [Logistic Regression](https://medium.com/analytics-vidhya/logistic-regression-b35d2801a29c) - default parameters
-* [Random Forest Classifier](https://towardsdatascience.com/understanding-random-forest-58381e0602d2) - `max_depth` set to 3
+* [Random Forest Classifier](https://towardsdatascience.com/understanding-random-forest-58381e0602d2) - `max_depth` set to 3, to avoid overfitting.
 * [Support Vector Classifier](https://medium.com/@ankitnitjsr13/math-behind-support-vector-machine-svm-5e7376d0ee4d) - default parameters

 Check [this notebook](/notebooks/2.1-model_development_train.ipynb) to see more detailed process on training the model.

 ## Model Evaluation

-After models are trained, performance of each model is evaluated using the test set.
+After all 3 models are trained, performance of each model is evaluated using the test set.
 We chose `Logistic Regression` as it gives the best metrics compared to the other two models.

 In the image below you can see the `Logistic Regression` model metrics score for various probability cutoffs.
-It gives `accuracy` and `recall` around **68%** when the cutoff is 0.47.
+It gives `accuracy` and `recall` around **67%** when the cutoff is 0.47.
 Not bad!

 ![cutoffs](/media/img/eval1.png)